 Welcome back and thanks for joining me for another exciting installment in my planning process series.
 We have already covered the core narrative components of character and setting at bit earlier on in this guide, so make sure to check them out if you haven’t already done so.
 By now, you should have your initial cast assembled and ready to set foot onto the stage, and at least a few of your settings should be starting to feel more like places than simple backdrops.
 Congratulations, let’s swim on over to the deep end of the pool, because you are finally ready to start hammering out the plotline of your novel.

 As you have previously come to the decision to write a novel about something, you likely already have at least a few major plot points cooking away in the back corners of your mind.
 Perhaps you even know how your story will begin, culminate, or resolve.
-But don’t worry if one or even all of these pieces are still a bit inchoate in your head, because by the time you arrive at end of this stage, you will have made considerable progress on your overall plot as well as begun to structure your individual chapters and subsections [make sure to check out my overview on scene crafting in the drafting process guide as well].
+But don’t worry if one or even all of these pieces are still a bit inchoate in your head, because by the time you arrive at end of this stage, you will have made considerable progress on your overall plot as well as begun to structure your individual chapters and subchapters.
 However, for the purposes of our discussion on planning out your plot here, I will keep the focus on plotting out the major events of your novel.
+As this is a long, information-dense section, I will refrain from adding pictures and diagrams to save space.

 During the early stages of planning out your plot, you are going to be considering big questions like: